1hanzla100/developer-portfolio/README.md

 ## How To Use

-1. Fork this repoistory and clone it to your local machine.
+1. Fork this repository and clone it to your local machine.

 ```bash
 $ git clone https://github.com/<your-username>/developer-portfolio.git